 Your healthcare professional may prescribe a blood thinner in addition to your daily aspirin to help reduce your underlying risk for blood clots that can cause a heart attack, stroke, or cardiovascular death.

-Read Getting Started With XARELTO® for more information about how XARELTO® works with aspirin to help reduce your risk for life-threatening blood clots related to CAD.
+Read Learning About XARELTO® for more information about how XARELTO® works with aspirin to help reduce your risk for life-threatening blood clots related to CAD.